-We will be incredibly happy if your travel plans include a few pleasant days spent in the Czech Republic.
+We will be incredibly happy if your travel plans include a few pleasant days spent in Czechia.
 Enjoy some culture at museums and galleries, go to a concert at a club, have some fun at science centres and zoological gardens, or just go out to a restaurant for an excellent dinner.
-We are looking forward to seeing vou!
+We are looking forward to seeing you!